Ben9boyz/FagProove-2024/Planlegging/Fremgangsmåte.md

-### Fremgangsmåte for å utvikle et Feedback-System for kundeService
+### Fremgangsmåte for å utvikle et Feedback-System for KundeService

 #### Planleggingsfasen: